hdreduniver/EGALR/README.md

 # EGALR
-Code for "Rethinking Logical Reasoning Design for Document-level Biomedical Relation Extraction"
+Source code for BIBM 2024 paper: Rethinking Logical Reasoning Design for Document-level Biomedical Relation Extraction

+Will be available soon!